digitalrep/front-end-exercise/README.md

     Logos are in `src/assets` and users are in `src/data`

-If this is too easy then see if you can use vue components, import the data or even create a mobile response version.
+If this is too easy then see if you can use vue components, import the data or even create a mobile responsive version.